d2l-ai/d2l-en/chapter_appendix_math/information-theory.md

 ### Properties

-Cross entropy can be used to define a loss function in the optimization problem.
+Cross entropy :eqref:`ce-def` can be used to define a loss function in the optimization problem.
 It turns out that the following are equivalent:

 1. Maximizing predictive probability of $Q$ for distribution $P$, (i.e., $E_{x
 \sim P} [\log (q(x))]$);